furkantanyol/cv/index.md

 - Built an admin dashboard using React & Redux for Pubinno's internal operations.
 This dashboard included device management, process management, data & analytics navigation, manipulation and visualisation.
 - Built a live product timeline component that visualises the product lifetime, and informs Pubinno about product updates (errors, warnings etc.).
-- The new features and product/device data being transparent **improved the operation efficiency** by almost **up to 300%**, and contributed _Pubinno's local/global expansion_ by imrpoving it's maneuver ability as a startup.
+- The new features and product/device data being transparent **improved the operation efficiency** by almost **up to 300%**, and contributed _Pubinno's local/global expansion_ by improving it's maneuver ability as a startup.
 - Created a company VPN using AWS EC2 and OpenVPN that **enabled high security measures** to the technical operations of the company.

 **Front End Engineer, Incent Loyalty, Sydney** `Mar 2018 – Jun 2019`